Semantic Search vs Keyword Search in Recruiting: Why Boolean Is Dying

 If your agency is still relying on Boolean search to find candidates, you are working harder than you need to and getting worse results.
 Semantic search is not a future technology — it is available now, and the agencies adopting it are gaining a measurable competitive advantage.

 KineticRecruiter includes semantic search and AI candidate scoring in every plan.
-See pricing or try the job description generator to see how natural language search changes your workflow.
+See pricing, try the free Boolean search builder for comparison, or try the job description generator to see how natural language search changes your workflow.